traject/traject-marc4j_reader/README.md

       provide "reader_class_name", "Traject::Marc4JReader"

       # Recommend marc4j_reader.permissive true unless you have reason not to.
-      # true was default provided by core traject gem in Traject pre-3.0.
+      # true was default provided by core traject gem in Traject pre-3.0, but isn't
+      # anymore in traject 3.0 -- so set to true explicitly to maintain behavior
+      #
       # Only relevant for binary MARC source data.
       provide "marc4j_reader.permissive", true
     end